Submit your work

 We recommend that you read the Acquisition Policy and distribution services and consult the catalogue to ensure suitability.
 You should then fill out the Submissions Form.
 For a first submission to Vidéographe, you can send a maximum of three works; the others may be considered subsequently.

 Submissions may be made at any time.
-A committee meets every two months to consider applications.
-You will therefore receive a response within 60 days.
+A committee meets every 3 or 4 months to consider applications.
 If your work is accepted for distribution, we will contact you to sign a contract and discuss a marketing plan.
 Should your submission be refused, you will receive a personal email giving reasons for this.

 All artists who sign a distribution contract must become members of Vidéographe.
 Membership fees are $50.00.
 The distribution contract lasts for five years.
 It is then automatically renewed on an annual basis, unless written notice to the contrary is given six months prior to expiry.